 While Kiffin and Kennedy Polamalu said the experiment will go on all week, if it proves unsuccessful Madden will go back to defense.

 "I'm hoping it's longer.
 We just don't have the depth," Polamalu said.
-"But well see because he's such a team [player], a selfless kid.
+"But well see because he's such a team undefined, a selfless kid.
 That's what makes it fun because he's so unselfish in a way that he can come over and help us out.
 Because they obviously have pretty good depth there at linebacker."